What are Bollinger Bands?

 The indicator is fairly easy to grasp.
 As explained it consists of 3 lines.
-The moving average line which is the centerpiece and tracks the trend taking place in the market.
-This is followed by the bands, which are above and below the center place simple moving average line.
+The moving average line is the centrepiece and tracks the trend taking place in the market.
+This is followed by the bands, which are above and below the centre place simple moving average line.
 The main action of the bands is to contract and expand in response to a change in market conditions via price movement and volatility.

 The bands do not show a trader where to enter or an indication of the way the market could be heading towards.
 It predominantly shows us 4 things.